Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/Concept-Of-Baselining.md

 No, baseline is a snapshot of requirements and it shall only have requirements data without it’s change history log.
 This can be retrieved directly via requirements itself if needed.

 In general, people using ItemzAPP for managing their requirements shall use baselining feature as a contract / document.
 Users shall not be encouraged to use this feature for maintaining requirements from within the baseline which might lead to confusion.
-It’s always possible to capture new baselines within the target project.
+It’s always possible to capture new baselines from within the target project.

 #### What about system and custom attributes associated with requirements?